saadeghi/daisyui/packages/docs/src/routes/(routes)/docs/layout-and-typography/+page.md

 Blockquotes are an excellent way to highlight quotes or important information.
 They are styled beautifully with the Typography plugin.

 > "This is a blockquote.
-It stands out and draws attention to important information."
+It stands out and draws attention to important information.
+In HTML, blockquotes are created using the `<blockquote>` tag.
+When used with the Typography plugin and daisyUI, blockquotes receive special styling that includes indentation and a different background color - making quoted text visually distinct from the rest of the content.
+This styling helps create clear visual hierarchy and improves readability while maintaining semantic HTML markup."

 ## Lists: Organizing Information